 Are You Eligible to File a Workers’ Comp Claim in NC?

-Regardless of whether your actions contributed to the accident that caused your injury, you may be eligible for workers’ compensation benefits.
+Regardless of whether your actions contributed to the workplace accident that caused your injury, you may be eligible for workers’ compensation benefits.

 Here are the general requirements that must be met to file a claim: